vessels-tech/mojaloop-hackathon/preread.md

 > The Mojaloop OSS Community uses Slack for all of its communications and announcements.

-1. Go to mojaloop-slack.herokuapp.com > Enter your Email address and press "Join"
+1. Go to [mojaloop-slack.herokuapp.com](mojaloop-slack.herokuapp.com) > Enter your Email address and press "Join"
 2. Follow the steps in the email to set up your Slack account
 3. Go [here](https://slack.com/intl/en-gm/downloads/) to download slack for your computer
 _Optional: You can also go to the Play Store or App Store and install Slack on your phone as well_
 4. Once Slack is installed, select "Channels" in the left bar and search for the `#this-hackathon-name` channel
+_[todo: update this doc and replace `#this-hackathon-name` with a channel name specific for the hackathon]_

 ### Postman